 See Solar PV Panel Payback And Costs In 2019 for details of calculations.

 For homes with solar panels alone, the flat rate will probably be the most attractive option rather than a rate linked to wholesale market pricing.
 However, for those with battery storage, when stored electricity can possibly be exported at peak times at more attractive rates, the wholesale pricing rates linked to Smart meter use may be beneficial.
-It will take a little time for energy suppliers to develop the software solutions to these so watch for developments over the next few months.
+It will take a little time for energy suppliers to develop the software solutions to allow “smart” exports so watch for developments over the next few months.